Skip to Content

 These vegetables, which usually mature in time for winter, are high in starch.

-They have sustained generations of humans and animals through the coldest months of each year.
+They have sustained generations of humans and animals through the coldest months each year.

-Understanding the life cycle of the different plants will lead to greater success in producing vegetables that grow underground, and provide healthy nourishment to ward off the cold.
+Understanding the life cycle of the different plants will lead to tremendous success in producing vegetables that grow underground and provide healthy nourishment to ward off the cold.

 1. Beetroot